fekoneko/PixivPowerfulViewer/README.md

 # Pixiv Powerful Viewer

+> This project is abandoned.
+I will try and find more elegant solution for this than this bulky UWP app.

 ## Description

 This app allows you to view and search collection saved by _Pixiv Powerful Downloader browser extension_ locally.